simonw/shot-scraper/docs/index.md

 # shot-scraper

-A comand-line utility for taking automated screenshots of websites
+A command-line utility for taking automated screenshots of websites

 ```{toctree}
 ---